 When ready to eat, let the casserole thaw in the refrigerator overnight.
 Due to the marshmallows, reheating this casserole in the microwave is probably your best bet.

-Notes & tips for this easy sweet potato casserole
+Notes & tips for sweet potato casserole

 - Don’t like marshmallows?
 No problem!
 Marshmallows (as well as the pecans) are an optional topping, so you can completely skip that step if you’d like.
 Just bake the casserole for 30 minutes total, then serve.